middletemplelibrary/Watchmen-Charlies-Peelers/README.md

 ## ‘Remedying this Growing Evil’: Fielding and the Prevention of Crime (1751)

 Henry Fielding’s Enquiry – published in January 1751 – was written during his tenure as Bow Street Magistrate from 1748 until 1753.
 Fielding was not only concerned with establishing a new system of policing, but was also focused on the long-term prevention of crime.
-This approach was commended by Patrick Colquhoun, who, in a footnote in his own Treatise of 1800, outlined that Fielding was both ‘able and excellent’ in his role as Justice of the Peace and for his work on ‘remedying this growing evil’ that had ‘manifested’ in London.\
+This approach was commended by Patrick Colquhoun, who, in a footnote in his own Treatise of 1800, outlined that Fielding was both ‘able and excellent’ in his role as Justice of the Peace and for his work on ‘remedying this growing evil’ that had ‘manifested’ in London.<br>
 The frontispiece of Fielding’s Enquiry, quotes Cicero: ‘For the lusts of these men are no longer moderate, and their wantonness is inhuman and unbearable, they think of nothing but murder, arson, and rape’.
 His use of Greek literature was an analogy to the state of public morality and crime in the mid-eighteenth century.
-His Enquiry went on to have a lasting influence on the debate about the prevention of crime in London, leading up to Sir Robert Peel’s Metropolitan Police Act in 1829.\
+His Enquiry went on to have a lasting influence on the debate about the prevention of crime in London, leading up to Sir Robert Peel’s Metropolitan Police Act in 1829.<br>
 [Fielding, Henry.
 1751.
 An Enquiry into the Cause of the Late Increase of Robbers, &c., With Some Proposals for Remedying this Growing Evil.
 London.](https://books.google.co.uk/books?id=RnBKAAAAMAAJ&newbks=0&printsec=frontcover&dq=%22Enquiry+into+the+causes+of+the+late+increase+in+robbers%22&hl=en&redir_esc=y#v=onepage&q&f=false)
 <param ve-image
        label="Fielding, Henry.
 1751.
 An Enquiry into the Cause of the Late Increase of Robbers, &c., With Some Proposals for Remedying this Growing Evil.
 London."